 The “mother-tongue” approach.

-The Suzuki Method: Early Music Learning and Parent-Child Bond
+Early Learning and Parent-Child Connection

 What to Expect